 Choose your video still image with careful consideration.
 Close-ups of expressive faces are very effective.
 Keep in mind, the image does not have to be taken directly from the video.

 Use the best image in your arsenal that tells the story of the video.
 Perhaps you have one that was taken during the video shoot!

 Using the still-image-with-a-play-button technique means you are linking your audience out of your email to view the video.
 This is a great opportunity to drive traffic to your website, where you can create a specific landing page with further content offers and calls-to-action.

 GIFs, on the other hand, are a way to tell a story in video format with minimal impact on email loading times and without the need to link your readers to a web page.

 GIFs are short looping videos, or moving images.
 They are fun and really add spice to an email, and they may help you showcase your product or image better than a static image.
-This list of 25 great examples of email GIFs will provide inspiration!
+Familiarize yourself with free online GIF creators like giphy.com and gifmaker.me to get started.

 3. Miscellaneous Considerations

 Here are a few miscellaneous design considerations to enhance your overall email layout.

 Using divider lines is important if you are covering multiple subjects in one email.
 A little black or gray line divider goes a long way to give readers a visual cue of separation between subjects.